 The relationship between the U.S. and Japan is considered by many as the most important bilateral relationship in the world, and Japanese Americans are uniquely positioned to help shape it.
 The connections between Japanese and Japanese Americans are complex.
 While World War II played a major role in severing ties between Japanese Americans and Japan, today's opportunities for collaboration and mutual benefit are great and demand a renewed commitment to involving Japanese Americans in U.S.-Japan relations.
-In their May 2022 Joint Statement, Prime Minister Kishida and President Biden "paid tribute to the history, contributions and cultural heritage of Japanese Americans and concurred to engage next generation Japanese American leaders in the future Japan-U.S. cooperation."
-(Joint Statement of the United States and Japan)
+In their April 2024 Joint Leaders' Statement, Prime Minister Kishida and President Biden shared, "we praise the efforts of Japanese American leaders to build a bridge between the two countries and to address common community issues."
+(United States - Japan Joint Leaders' Statement)